-As human populations grow, we use forests, lakes, rivers, and large pieces of the earth for our economic transformations.
+As human populations grow, we use forests and lakes and rivers, and large pieces of the earth for our economic transformations of earth.
 As we make more human stuff, we are transforming the earth much, much faster than nature can rebuild itself (with help from the sun).
 Look at the graphs below: In each case there is a line moving upward from left to right.
-This means that there is more and more and more throughout time; there are more people, there is more resource use, and there are more species going extinct.
+This means that there is more and more throughout time: more people, more resource use, and more species going extinct.